atlanswer/AntCal/apps/figure/src/pages/about.md

 **Create publication quality figures.
 Work in progress!**

-If you encountered any issue, please reach out to me.
+If you encountered any issue, please report it to me: [New issue](https://github.com/atlanswer/AntCal/issues/new)

 This site is built with the following tools: